almovidhussaini/babylonclone/x/finality/README.md

 ## BeginBlocker

-Upon `BeginBlocker`, the Finality module of each ybtc node will [execute the following](./abci.go):
+Upon `BeginBlocker`, the Finality module of each Babylon node will [execute the following](./abci.go):

 1. Record the voting power table at the current height, by reconciling the